VFSPhotoReady.com

 File sizeMaximum 1MB for portal upload

-BackgroundPlain white — no patterns, shadows, or gradients
+BackgroundPlain white or light-coloured — no patterns, shadows, or gradients

 ResolutionMinimum 300 DPI for print quality